carolinescranton01/cs_projects/LongReads_Analysis/longreads_pipeline.md

 If your dataset is large you can include the -t flag (target bases) which will set an upper limit - the recommended is 500 mb (500 million bases per read)

 ## Step 3: remove human (or host) DNA
 When we sequence from an organism (ie. sequence the gut microbiome of a human), we often get a good deal of host contaminant (human DNA, or the DNA of any other host).
 Sequencing does not discriminate between prokaryotic and eukaryotic DNA so we have to remove that after we have already sequenced our sample.
 For that we will use minimap2 and a host genome, in this case a human genome.
+This code is for oxford nanopore reads - if you have pacbio reads the -ax flag will need ot be altered.
+For more info and documentation on minimap2, see their github page: https://github.com/lh3/minimap2

 The first time you use this, you will need to download a host genome and index it (into the filtered folder with our filtered samples).
 This is an example with the human genome: